rgorge/minimal-mistakes/_pages/virtualization-101.md

 <a name="INTRODUCTION"></a>
 <h1>Overview and brief history of virtualization technology</h1>

 The story of virtualization begins in 1999 when young company VMWare has released product VMWare Workstation.
 This was a first commercial product that provided virtualization for desktop/client applications.
 Virtualization of the server part started a little bit later in the form of ESX Server product that evolved in ESXi (i stands for integrated).
-This product is being used widely in IT and Telco private clouds as hypervisor for server side applications.
+This product is being used widely in IT and Telco private clouds as hypervisor for server-side applications.

 <cut/>

 On the Opensource side two main projects brought virtualization to Linux:
 <ul>
-    <li>KVM (Kernel-based Virtual Machine) - linux kernel module that allows kernel to work as hypervisor (i.e. creates infrastructure for launch and management of VMs).
+    <li>KVM (Kernel-based Virtual Machine) - linux kernel module that allows kernel to work as hypervisor (i.e., creates infrastructure for launch and management of VMs).
 It was added in 2.6.20 kernel version back in 2007.</li>
     <li>QEMU (Quick Emulator) - actual emulator of hardware for Virtual Machnine (CPU, Disk, RAM, anything else including USB port).
 QEMU is used in combination with KVM to achieve near baremetal performance for virtualized applications.</li>
 </ul>

 <blockquote>
-In reality all functionallity available in KVM has been ported to QEMU, but it is not important as far as most part of Linux users do not use QEMU/KVM directly but through at least one layer of abstraction that we will discuss later.
+In reality all functionality available in KVM has been ported to QEMU, but it is not important as far as most part of Linux users do not use QEMU/KVM directly but through at least one layer of abstraction that we will discuss later.
 </blockquote>

 As of today, VMWare ESXi and Linux QEMU/KVM are two most famous hypervisors on the on-premise virtualization market.
 They are representatives of the same hypervisor type, however, there are two of them: